ejpsoil/soildata-assimilation-guidance/docs/consumer.md

 # Consumer of Soil Data

 In each of the articles we aim to describe the producer and consumer aspect of a topic.
 However in many cases we mainly describe the producer aspect.
-On this page we provide some specific consumer guidance and reference a number of articles which have explicit sections on the consumer aspect of discovering, accessing and downloading Soil Data.
+On this page we provide some specific consumer guidance and reference a number of articles which have explicit sections on the consumer aspect of discovering, accessing and assimilating Soil Data.

 Consuming and assimilating soil data has various challenges.